Wosduch/moneyconvertor/README.md

 #### Distributing

-Anyone can distribute this program under the terms of the GNU GPL v3 license.
-Anyone can also modify and distribute the modified program (subject to the use of the GNU GPL v3 license for the modified software).
+Everyone can distribute this program under the terms of the GNU GPL v3 license.
+Everybody can also modify and distribute the modified program (subject to the use of the GNU GPL v3 license for the modified software).

 #### Denial of responsibility